 New Galleries Coming

 Have you been to the galleries in the NAC cafeteria and the Marshak café?
-They get updated every semester and this one is no different.
+They get updated about every other semester.
 Keep a look out for sustainable, exciting, and artistically pleasing displays brought to you by CCNY Green.

 If you have an interest in displaying your research on sustainability, please contact CCNY Green at firstname.lastname@example.org.